taylorhakes/node-systemd-selinux/README.md

 ##### Must use `#!/usr/bin/env node` at the top of JS file and be executable
 DO NOT change the nodejs.service file to execute `node file.js`.
 The JS needs to be standalone executable.
 ##### The SELinux module assumes that the Node server listens on port 3000
-Read below on how to allow other ports
+Read below on how to allow other ports.

 ### How to use
 The SELinux folder has the files to create an SELinux policy for Node.
 Running the `nodejs.sh` file will build the module and install it on your sytem.